dead-claudia/enum-proposal/README.md

 - `variant.name` - This returns the declared name for the variant.
 - `variant.parentEnum` - This returns the parent enum for the variant.
 - `variant.value` - This returns the inner value within the variant.
-- `variant.toString()`, `variant.valueOf()`, and `variant.toJSON()` all three return the raw description, for convenience.
+- `variant.toString()`, `variant.valueOf()`, and `variant.toJSON()` all three return the raw value, for convenience.

-The enum description is determined as follows:
+The enum value is determined as follows:

-- If no value is given, the name itself is used as the description, as a string.
+- If no value is given, the name itself is used as the value, as a string.
 - If an explicit value is given, it's kept in raw form.

 For a concrete example: